Need practical help after an accident?

 Many policies require it.

-Insurers often say to report accidents as soon as possible, even for minor bumps.
+Insurers often say to report accidents as soon as possible, even for minor bumps, so check your policy terms if you are not sure.

 What evidence helps most in a non-fault claim?